Lung cancer: Smoking cessation

+Policies implementing each intervention are associated with decreases in tobacco smoking prevalence.
+The more policies implemented, the greater the reduction.
+Reducing access to tobacco for adolescents is particularly effective at decreasing uptake of habitual smoking, and adolescent demand for tobacco products is particularly sensitive to increases in cost.

 Diet and lifestyle

 Several foods and dietary supplements have been associated with lung cancer risk.
-High consumption of some animal products – red meat (but not other meats or fish), saturated fats, as well as nitrosodimethylamines and nitrites (found in salted and smoked meats) – is associated with an increased risk of developing lung cancer.
+High consumption of some animal products – red meat (but not other meats or fish), saturated fats, as well as nitrosamines and nitrites (found in salted and smoked meats) – is associated with an increased risk of developing lung cancer.
 In contrast, high consumption of fruits and vegetables is associated with a reduced risk of lung cancer, particularly consumption of cruciferous vegetables and raw fruits and vegetables.
 Based on the beneficial effects of fruits and vegetables, supplementation of several individual vitamins have been studied.
 Supplementation with vitamin A or beta-carotene had no effect on lung cancer, and instead slightly increased mortality.
 Dietary supplementation with vitamin E or retinoids similarly had no effect.
-The long-term use of supplemental vitamin A, B vitamins, vitamin D or vitamin E does not reduce the risk of lung cancer.
-Some studies have found vitamins A, B, and E may increase the risk of lung cancer in those who have a history of smoking.
 Consumption of polyunsaturated fats, tea, alcoholic beverages, and coffee are all associated with reduced risk of developing lung cancer.

-In addition to diet, body weight and exercise habits are also associated with lung cancer risk.
+Along with diet, body weight and exercise habits are also associated with lung cancer risk.
 Being overweight is associated with a lower risk of developing lung cancer, possibly due to the tendency of those who smoke cigarettes to have a lower body weight.
-Similarly, being underweight is associated with a reduced lung cancer risk.
+However, being underweight is also associated with a reduced lung cancer risk.
 Some studies have shown those who exercise regularly or have better cardiovascular fitness to have a lower risk of developing lung cancer.